Oamaru: Recreation and leisure

 The Waitaki District Library has branches situated in Oamaru, Palmerston, Kurow, Hampden, Omarama, and Otematata (forming the Waitaki District Libraries syndicate).

-The Oamaru Public Library began its life with the Oamaru Athenaeum and Mechanics Institute in 1878, by 1973 however, library services had outgrown the building.
-A new library building was proposed, situated next-door to the 'old' Athenaeum library and, on 19 September 1975, the new library was officially opened by the Mayor, Mr R.D.
-Allen.
+Oamaru Public Library began life as the Oamaru Athenaeum and Mechanics Institute in 1878, but by 1973, library services had outgrown the building.
+A new library building was proposed, situated next-door to the 'old' Athenaeum library, and the new library was officially opened by the Mayor, Mr R.D.
+Allen on 19 September 1975.

 Oamaru Repertory Theatre is located on Itchen Street and is the home of Oamaru's live theatre productions.

 Sports

 Oamaru has a comprehensive range of community sporting facilities for rugby, tennis, swimming, netball, cricket, golf, hockey, and bowls.
 Centennial Park is Oamaru's major sporting venue, and is the home of North Otago Rugby Football Union and North Otago Cricket.
 The council also owns and operates the Oamaru Aquatic Centre.